a-brassard/COPA-SSE/README.md

-# bcopa-e
+# COPA-SSE
-Repository for Balanced COPA Explained
+Repository for Semi-Structured Explanations for COPA.